aishwaryacpatil/Amazon-website-clone/README.md

-This project is a clone of the Amazon website built using HTML, CSS, and JavaScript.
+This project is a clone of the Amazon website built using HTML, CSS.